brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-06.md

 "Surely you recognize them?" the Dark Lord said, smug at having drawn his captive in so easily.
-"Admittedly, they are not quite the same as Carrigan's animus*, but the similarities are there.
+"Admittedly, they are not quite the same as Carrigan's animus\[^116-1], but the similarities are there.
 Very organic movements, pseudo- conscious behavior, unusually curious and friendly towards people… when they're not tearing them to pieces.
 I think our old teacher would have been quite impressed.
 Harry's magical development is far more advanced than I